Certificates of operation

 Can I request a replacement certificate?

-If you require a copy of your certificate please complete and submit the AMSA758 form.
-We will send you a payment advice once it has been received.
+If you require a copy of your certificate please complete and submit the AMSA758 form or email AMSAConnect@amsa.gov.au with the details of your request.
+We will send you a payment advice once your request has been received.

 Vessels used for certain kinds of operations may be exempt from the requirement to have a certificate of operation, or from certain conditions on a certificate of operation.